-Flash Help contains several sections:
+Flash Help contains three sections:

-- Using Flash is the main Help manual. - ActionScript 3.0 and Components is a manual on the latest version of ActionScript, Flash's programming language.
+- Using Flash CS5 Professional is the main Help manual. - ActionScript 3.0 Language and Components Reference is a manual on the latest version of ActionScript, Flash's programming language.
 (See Chapter 10 to find out more.)